jarekstrzele/obsidian_notes/R U S T/Rust Programming Tutorial/9 Reference.md

 RGB - red: 0 green 0 blue 255
 ```

-this code print has an erro
+this code print has an error
 ```rust
 struct Color{
   red: u8,